6th Infantry Division (Poland): 6th Infantry Division of the People's Army of Poland

 The 6 Pomeranian Infantry Division (6 DP) was an infantry division of the Polish People's Army.
-The formation of the division began on July 5, 1944, in the region of Zhytomyr and the Ukraine.
+The formation of the division began on July 5, 1944, in the Ukrainian region of Zhytomyr.
 In summer 1944 it was moved to Poland, eventually becoming a part of First Polish Army.
 On January 17, 1945, the division forced the Vistula river and went to Warsaw.
 In February, it struggled to break the Pomeranian Wall, then fighting in the Battle of Kolberg (1945).
 On 16 April the division crossed the Oder in the region of Siekierki.
 As the first major unit of the Polish Army it reached the Elbe (May 3, 1945), and its soldiers met with troops of the U.S. Ninth Army.

 After the war the division was part of the occupying troops.
 From June 19, 1945, to November 3, it served on the border.
 In accordance with an order of the Supreme Commander of the CM No. 0305/Org. of November 10, 1945, the division assumed a peacetime status, with the staff stationed since January 1946 in Kraków.
 In accordance with 0048/Org No. MON command. of June 15, 1957, the division was reorganized into the 6th Pomeranian Airborne Division.